umbralcalc/umbralcalc.github.io/_posts/modesampler.md

 year: [WIP]
 ---

+## General remarks

+Idea is a bit like nested sampling/Polychord but with a kernel density estimation algorithm.

 ## Online learning the density

-- Discounted evolutionary kernel density clustering based on optimising joint $(z,h)$ for each mode-clustered sample group
+- Discounted evolutionary kernel density clustering based on optimising joint $(z,h)$ for each mode-clustered sample group (using SGD? or Adam?)
-- Upshot of this ^ is you get the maximum of each mode for free as a byproduct
+- Upshot of this ^ is you get the maximum of each mode for free as a byproduct and the optimiser can fit into online learning by setting the initial condition to be the previous optimum
 - Need to figure out how to separate the logic for optimising just $h$ (to capture heterogeneity - do we need this even?) vs optimising a suspected mode with $(z,h)$
 - Also fits into the actor pattern nicely!